Sidorakh/chocolatier/0.0.x/getting-started.md

 1. Download the latest .yymp from [Releases](https://github.com/Sidorakh/chocolatier/releases)
 2. Open your GameMaker project (or create a new one) and drag the .yymp file into the IDE (or go to the Tools menu and select Import Local Package)
 3. Ensure you at least import the Chocolatier folder in "Extensions" (optionally, you can import everything for a basic wallpaper example)
 4. Create your initial wallpaper configuration following the strucutre set out by [the documentation for GX Live Wallpapers](https://manual.gamemaker.io/beta/en/GameMaker_Language/GML_Reference/Live_Wallpapers/wallpaper_set_config.htm) and save it as an included file.
-Optionally, you can also use my [Chocolatier Configuration Buidler]() which will allow you to build Opera GX (and Chocolatier)-compatible config files
+Optionally, you can also use my [Chocolatier Configuration Buidler](https://tools.sidorakh.net/chocolatier) which will allow you to build Opera GX and Chocolatier-compatible config files
 5. Open Chocolatier, and ensure that the config filename is correct (this should match the included file you created in step 4), as well as all the other details/
 6. Ensure `live_wallpaper_set_config();` is called when your wallpaper starts up - this sets up api's for Opera GX, Lively, and Wallpaper Engine
 7. Ensure you add a `Wallpaper Config` event and run `live_wallpaper_handle_config_gx(wallpaper_config);` in it to handle Opera GX configuration updates